General Information About Myelodysplastic/ Myeloproliferative Neoplasms

 - Cytogenetic analysis : A test in which cells in a sample of blood or bone marrow are viewed under a microscope to look for certain changes in the chromosomes.
 The cancer cells in myelodysplastic/myeloproliferative neoplasms do not contain the Philadelphia chromosome that is present in chronic myelogenous leukemia.

-- Immunocytochemistry : A test in which a sample of bone marrow is treated with special antibodies and viewed under a microscope to check for certain color changes in the sample of bone marrow.
+- Immunocytochemistry : A test that uses antibodies to check for certain antigens in a sample of bone marrow.
+The antibody is usually linked to a radioactive substance or a dye that causes the cells in the sample to light up under a microscope.
 This type of test is used to tell the difference between myelodysplastic/myeloproliferative neoplasms, leukemia, and other conditions.